MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Warp Prism cost reduced to 75 from 100.
 Reduced the cost of Stalkers to 30 from 35.
 Hyperion can't be stunned anymore.
-Stalker life armor reduced by one , shields armor increased by one.
+Stalker life armor reduced by one, shields armor increased by one.
 Stanks fall from the sky event happens for both teams at once now.
 Fixed Wins in CO-OP/Solo.
 Reduced the cost of Tal'darim Photon Cannon by 10.